 While dogs can easily slip out of their dog collars and potentially streak onto the street, to a peer, or into a neighbour’s yard, dog harnesses offer much more security.
 Escaping is not possible here.

-A dog harness maybe not better
+A dog harness may not be better.

 Dog harnesses may not always have room for the tax stamp or other tags you wish to attach (such as an address holder).
 However, this problem is easily solved by adding a ring or letting the dog wear a harness and a collar.